Telepact/telepact/SPECIFICATION.md

 For JAPI providers offering functions for consumers to invoke, the JAPI provider implementation MUST set up a transport that allows for both receiving and sending JSON payloads to and from an API consumer.
-The full interaction will consist of the following:
+The full interaction SHALL consist of the following steps:

 1. the sending of a Function Input JAPI Payload from a consumer that is received by the provider implementation through it's chosen IPC boundary,